Our Philosophy

 Dedicated Specialty Units - We have dedicated medical oncology and bone marrow transplant units, cardiology step-down and cardiac critical care units, and medical intensive care units.

-Bedside Ultrasound Training – During ambulatory week every resident has 2 hours of dedicated time in our simulation center working under the supervision of Dr. Ahmad, an intensivist, learning bedside ultrasound.
-Residents use their ultrasound skills routinely in their patient care on the wards, in the critical care units, and in the emergency room using readily accessible handheld ultrasounds.
-During simulation residents also work together in teams in simulated emergencies including code blues, and practice techniques for procedures including central venous line and midline insertion and paracentesis.
+Bedside Ultrasound Training – Throughout their 3 years of training, our residents have 2 hours of dedicated time during their ambulatory weeks to practice acute care and bedside ultrasound skills in our simulation with Dr. Sahar Ahmad, an intensivist and Chief of the Division of Pulmonary, Critical Care and Sleep Medicine.
+Residents use their ultrasound skills routinely in their patient care on the wards, critical care units, and in the emergency department.
+During simulation residents work together in teams in simulated emergencies including code blues, and practice techniques for procedures such as central venous line and midline insertion and paracentesis.

-Culture of Constant Improvement - Open communication between Dr. Lane (Program Director) and house staff has created great changes.
+Culture of Constant Improvement - Open communication between Dr. Patricia Ng (Program Director) and house staff has created great changes.
 We have improved the schedule, refined our conferences, enhanced our educational curriculum and initiated the 4+1 system (an idea brought forth from a former resident).
-Our Resident Advisory Council, a group of peer-selected residents, meet with Dr. Lane monthly to discuss and problem-solve any issues in the program and propose and implement innovation into our training program.
+Our Resident Advisory Council, a group of peer-selected residents, meet with Dr. Ng monthly to discuss and problem-solve any issues in the program and propose and implement innovation into our training program.

 The Wards - We operate on a “closed faculty” system where one attending is responsible for all team patient care and teaching experiences on the general medicine wards.